-We believe that our 13 patents, three registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
+We believe that our 13 patents, registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
 Our issued patents will expire at various times between 2027 and 2034.
-Pending patents, if issued, may have expiration dates that extend further in time.
+Pending patents, if and when issued, may have expiration dates that extend further in time.
 The duration of our trademark registrations varies from country to country.
 However, trademarks are generally valid and may be renewed indefinitely as long as they are in use and/or their registrations are properly maintained.

-The issued patents cover the fundamental aspects of the Know Labs ChromaID technology and a growing number of unique applications ranging, to date, from invisible bar codes to tissue and liquid analysis.
-We have filed patents on our Bio-RFID technology and will continue to expand the Company's patent portfolio over time through internal development efforts as well as through licensing opportunities with third parties.
+The issued patents cover the fundamental aspects of the Know Labs ChromalD technology and a number of unique applications.
+We have filed patents on the fundamental aspects of our Bio-RFID technology and growing number of unique applications.
+We will continue to expand the Company's patent portfolio.

-Additionally, significant aspects of our technology are trade secrets which may not be disclosed through the patent filing process.
-We intend to be diligent in maintaining our trade secrets.
+Additionally, significant aspects of our technology are maintained as trade secrets which may not be disclosed through the patent filing process.
+We intend to be diligent in maintaining and securing our trade secrets.